Frequently Asked Questions

 What are the minimum system requirements for accessing e-Learning courses?

-Portal users will need access to a computer with reliable internet connection and speakers.
-For optimal functionality, use of any browser other than Internet Explorer is recommended.
-At this time, most e-Learning courses on the Portal are not mobile-friendly.
-If you experience technical difficulties accessing eLearn courses, contact us at [email protected] or 1-833-650-7910.
+Portal learners will need access to a computer with reliable internet connection and speakers.
+For optimal functionality in this system, the COPS Training Portal Team recommends using Google Chrome or any browser other than Internet Explorer and Safari.
+Learners accessing the COPS Training Portal via the Internet Explorer or Safari browsers typically encounter technical difficulties.
+If you experience technical difficulties accessing eLearning courses, contact us at [email protected] or 1-833-650-7910.

 Who should be contacted if people experience technical issues?